rvm/rvm/help/alt.md

-# RVM is not the only Ruby enVironment Manager.
+# RVM is not the only Ruby enVironment Manager

 Other implementations allowing to switch ruby environment: